meteor/react-tutorial/tutorial/simple-todos/10-running-on-mobile.md

 This will open Xcode with a project for your iOS app.
 You can use Xcode to then launch the app on any device or simulator that Xcode supports.

-> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos/step10)
+> Review: you can check how your code should be at the end of this step [here](https://github.com/meteor/react-tutorial/tree/master/src/simple-todos/step10)

-In the next step we are going to add automatic tests.
+In the next step, we are going to add automatic tests.